 Professor Grafton has received a Guggenheim Fellowship (1989), the Balzan Prize for History of Humanities (2002), and the Andrew W. Mellon Foundation’s Distinguished Achievement Award (2003) and is a member of the American Philosophical Society and the British Academy.
 He received an honorary doctorate from the University of Leiden in 2006 and one from Oxford University in 2013.
 In 2011 he served as president of the American Historical Association.

-Classical Studies presents the 16th Annual Christopher Roberts Lecture
+16th Annual Christopher Roberts Lecture

 Loren J. Samons II is a Professor of Classical Studies at Boston University and an NEH Distinguished Teacher.
 He has written on both Greek and Roman History.
 He has edited The Cambridge Companion to the Age of Pericles, (Cambridge, 2007) and authored What’s Wrong With Democracy?
 From Athenian Practice to American Worship (California, 2004; paperback, 2007).
 Cambridge University Press will soon publish two biographies by Professor Samons, entitled, Pericles and the Conquest of History, and Kimon and the Creation of Classical Athens.

 Brendan J. McConville is a Professor of History at Boston University.
 His research focuses on the intersection of politics and social developments in Early America.
 He is the author of These Daring Disturbers of the Public Peace (Cornell, 1999, paperback University of Pennsylvania, 2003), The King’s Three Faces: The Rise and Fall of Royal America, 1688-1776 (OIEAHC-UNC Press, 2006), and The American Revolution (forthcoming).